lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 +---- ... --+- ... -+-+---- ... -----+

 ~~~~
-{: #Fig-ACK-Format title='ACK format for All-0 windows'}
+{: #Fig-All0-ACK-Format title='ACK format for All-0 windows'}

-To acknowledge the last window of a packet (denoted as All-1 window), a C bit (i.e. MIC checked) following the W bit is set
-to 1 to indicate that the MIC check computed by the receiver matches the MIC present in the All-1 fragment.
-If the MIC check fails, the C bit is set to 0 and the Bitmap for the All-1 window follows.
+The Rule ID and Dtag values in the SCHC ACK message MUST be identical to the ones used in the SCHC Fragments that are being acknowledged.
+This allows matching the SCHC ACK and the corresponding SCHC Fragments.

+#### All-1 SCHC ACK

+The format of a SCHC ACK that follows the transmission of the last SCHC Fragments of a SCHC Packet (All-1 window) is shown in {{Fig-All1-ACK-Format}}.
+The W field is optional.
+Its presence is specified by each SCHC F/R mode.

 ~~~~